life-itself/second-renaissance/content/course.md

   tabindex="0"
 ></iframe>

-_"I leave this session feeling encouraged and inspired, taking with me a profound sense of "we are already moving towards the new paradigm and we're doing it together".
-I especially appreciated the sense-making conversations with others, building a multi-faceted view of what's ending and what's emerging.
-And I now understand better why the name "Second Renaissance" was chosen, after hearing Sylvie's story straight from the heart.
-It wasn't "love at first sight" with this new terminology for me, but now I feel more connected to it, and especially to the people who also take part in this collective movement.
-A bunch of twigs can't break!"_ - An, previous Second Renaissance Course Explorer
+_"I leave this session feeling encouraged and inspired.
+I especially appreciated the sense-making conversations with others.
+I loved hearing Sylvie's story straight from the heart.
+I now feel more connected to it, and especially to the people who also take part in this collective movement.
+A bunch of twigs can't break!"_ - Maria, a participant in our prototype Second Renaissance Course

 Led by Life Itself co-founders and Second Renaissance project curators Rufus Pollock and Sylvie Barbier we will cover the following areas: